52North/sos4R/DEV-README.md

 ## Building the vignette locally

-To build the vignette locally, you can the following calls on the R command line:
+To build the vignette locally, you can execute the following calls on the R command line:

 ```r
 setwd("./vignettes")